Russia attacks Ukraine nuclear plant as invasion advances

 But he too was concerned about a potential loss of power at the plant, which could imperil its ability to keep the nuclear fuel cool.

-The mayor of Enerhodar said earlier that Ukrainian forces were battling Russian troops on the city’s outskirts.
-Video showed flames and black smoke rising above the city of more than 50,000, with people streaming past wrecked cars, just a day after the U.N. atomic watchdog agency expressed grave concern that the fighting could cause accidental damage to Ukraine’s 15 nuclear reactors.
+Orlov, the mayor of Enerhodar, said earlier that Ukrainian forces were battling Russian troops on the city’s outskirts.
+Video showed flames and black smoke rising above the city of more than 50,000, with people streaming past wrecked cars.

+Orlov said Russian shelling stopped a few hours before dawn, and residents who had stayed in shelters overnight could return home.
+The city awoke with no heat, however, because the shelling damaged the city’s heating main, he said.

 Prior to the shelling, the Ukrainian state atomic energy company reported that a Russian military column was heading toward the nuclear plant.
 Loud shots and rocket fire were heard late Thursday.